ppy/osu-wiki/wiki/Help_centre/Silence/en.md

 ## Notes and references

 [^chat-cleanup]: [Blog post by ppy (2012-12-17) "This Week in osu!"](https://blog.ppy.sh/post/38114063519/this-week-in-osu-5)
-[^exact-duration]: These silences are technically 42 hours and 40 minutes long due to durations being calculated based on multiples of 5 minutes.
+[^exact-duration]: These silences are technically 42 hours and 40 minutes long due to durations being calculated based on factors of 5 minutes.